xuweiwu/RoboND-Rover-Project/writeup_template.md

 ![alt text][image4]

 #### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
+The main steps in `process_image()` include:
+* The perspective transformation from rover camera's view into top-down view.
+First, the source and destination points are determined.
+After that, the
-The main steps in `process_image()` include the color selection for navigable terrain/obstacles/rock samples, the conversion of pixel positions to rover-centric coordinates, and the trnsformation of rover-centric coordinates into world coordinates.
-The color selection step is implemented as explained above.
-For the coordinate conversion the function `rover_coords()` is applied, which takes the binary images of navigable terrain/obstacles/rock samples as input and returns the corresponding rover-centric coordinates.
-The transformation of coordinates can be further divided into one rotation and one translation, using the function `rotate_pix()` and `translate_pix()` , respectively.
+* The color selection for navigable terrain/obstacles/rock samples, implemented as explained above.
+* The conversion of pixel positions into rover-centric coordinates.
+The function `rover_coords()` is applied to perform the conversion, which takes the binary images of navigable terrain/obstacles/rock samples as input and returns the corresponding rover-centric coordinates.
+* The trnsformation of rover-centric coordinates into world coordinates.
+The coordinate transformation is further divided into a rotation and a following translation.
+The function `rotate_pix()` performs the 2D rotation by using the values of the rover's yaw angle.
+The function `translate_pix()` performs the translation by adding the values of the rover's position in world space to the rotated coordinates.
 These two functions are called internally in the function `pix_to_world()` to accomplish the whole transformation step.
-The woldmap, stored as `data.worldmap` in the data container, is initialized as a color image with 200 x 200 pixels (each pixel is 1 x 1 m) and all RGB channels are filled with zeros, i.e. the worldmap is completely black at the beginning.
-As the rover explores the environment, the values of channel R, G, B accumulate at the pixels of obstacles, rock samples, and navigable terrain in the worldmap, respectively.
-As a result, the navigable terrain will be marked as blue and the obstacles as red.
-Since rock samples are also seen as a kind of obstacles, the positions of the rock samples in the map will be marked by red and green at the same time and this color combination is yellow.
+* The generation of a worldmap.
+The woldmap is initialized as a color image with 200 x 200 pixels (each pixel represents 1 x 1 m) and all its RGB channels are filled with zeros, i.e. the worldmap is completely black at the beginning.
+As the rover explores the environment, the values of channel R, G, B accumulate at the pixels (described with world coordinates) of obstacles, rock samples, and navigable terrain, respectively.
+As a result, the navigable terrain will be marked with blue color and the obstacles with red color.
+Since rock samples are also seen as a kind of obstacles, the positions of the rock samples in the map will be marked by red and green at the same time and the combined color is yellow.

 ### Autonomous Navigation and Mapping